sunnycatnice/convertyPDF/README.md

 - **Convert Files to PDF**: Convert various file formats, including Word, Excel, and PowerPoint, to PDF.
 - **Optional Printing**: Print the converted PDF files.
 - **Formatting Option**: Apply additional formatting to the PDF files, including removing table borders, adding cell padding, and adjusting paragraph spacing.
+- **Select Output Directory**: Choose the directory where the converted PDFs will be saved and optionally specify a custom name for the output folder.
+- **Batch Conversion**: Convert multiple files at once, either by selecting individual files or entire folders.

 ## Roadmap